Sixzero/diabtrend-deeplearn-camera/README.md

 ```

 - `m`: must be always specified, even if you just want to receive the data for a specific foodid, and we will always receive the new changes beside the specific `foodid`.

+## Customs food databases

+Custom databases can be used but needs further work.
+There will be a need for a mapping between the food IDs between the current food database to the custom one.

 ## License